Semmering Base Tunnel

-The Semmering Base Tunnel is a railway tunnel under construction between Gloggnitz and Mürzzuschlag in Austria underneath the Semmering Pass.
-The existing route is 41 km long and the Semmering Base Tunnel will be 27.3 km long.
-The new route will offer time savings of up to 30 minutes, with a shorter route and higher speed limit (maximum 230 km/h).
+The Semmering Base Tunnel is an under construction 27.3 km long railway tunnel underneath the Semmering Pass between Gloggnitz and Mürzzuschlag on the Southern Railway in Austria.
+Upon completion of the tunnel, it will replace the 41 km long Semmering Railway as the main route on this section.
+In addition to the reduced distance, trains will traverse the Semmering Base tunnel at up to 230 km/h compared to speed limits of 60 to 80 km/h governing most of the Semmering Railway, offering journey time savings of up to 30 minutes.

-Construction began on 25 April 2012 and the link is expected to enter operational service in 2030, delayed from the original estimate of 2026.
-The main benefit of the new tunnel will be increased ease of use for freight traffic.
-The gradients of the traditional routes requires the use of two locomotives; the reduced gradient of the new link will enable the transit of freight traffic using just one locomotive.
-The SBT and the Koralm Railway in combination will enable freight transit across the whole southern line with just one locomotive.
+In addition to reduced travel times, the tunnel increases ease of use for freight traffic.
+The gradients of the Semmering Railway require the use of two locomotives; the reduced gradient of the new link will enable the transit of freight traffic using just one locomotive.
+The Semmering Base Tunnel and the Koralm Railway in combination will enable freight transit along the entire southern line using just one locomotive.

+Construction began on 25 April 2012 and the link is expected to enter operational service in 2029, delayed from the original estimate of 2026.
+The total project volume was originally projected at about €3.1 billion; in early 2025, costs were estimated to rise to €4.2 billion.

-Currently, the fastest Vienna-Graz and Vienna-Klagenfurt journeys on the Railjet services are 2 hours 35 minutes and 3 hours 55 minutes, respectively.
-The Koralmbahn will enable Graz-Klagenfurt journeys of approximately 45 minutes, as such it will bring Vienna-Klagenfurt journeys down to around 3 hours 25 minutes starting end of 2025.
-The SBT is projected to enable time savings of additional 45 minutes, which will enable journeys from Vienna to Graz and Klagenfurt of 1 hour 50 minutes and 2 hours 40 minutes, respectively.
+Prior to the commissioning of the Koralm Railway in December 2025, the fastest Vienna-Graz and Vienna-Klagenfurt journeys on the Railjet services were 2 hours 35 minutes and 3 hours 55 minutes long, respectively.
+The Koralm Railway enables Graz-Klagenfurt journeys of approximately 45 minutes, and (by rerouting via Graz rather than Leoben) reduces Vienna-Klagenfurt journey times to around 3 hours 25 minutes.
+The Semmering Base Tunnel is projected to enable time savings of an additional 45 minutes, which will enable journeys from Vienna to Graz and Klagenfurt of 1 hour 50 minutes and 2 hours 40 minutes, respectively.